-Students are more worried about the change such a situation can bring about.
-With universities shutting down or going towards an online mode of learning, parents and students are thinking about whether it’s worth spending so much in a college with no specialized training and hands-on experience.
+The COVID-19 and the lockdown situation have triggered a panic button, and Students are more worried about the change such a situation can bring about.
+With universities shutting down or going towards an online learning mode, parents and students think about whether it’s worth spending so much in a college with no specialized training and hands-on experience.

-Well, the situation was almost the same before the pandemic as well – most jobs require specialized training in technology that college’s programs are usually too broad to address, which forced students to take vocational-education programs even after completing a degree.
+The situation was almost the same before the pandemic as well – most jobs require specialized training in technology that college programs are usually too broad to address, forcing students to take vocational education programs even after completing a degree.

-At the same time, a trade skill can be acquired in less than 6 months with a fraction of that cost.
-Very minimal difference in median salary of a 4-year degree graduate and trade skilled graduate – According to National Center for Educational Statistics, trade school jobs have a median annual salary of $35,720, whereas salary for a 4-year bachelor’s degree holder is roughly $46,000 and this doesn’t factor in long term earnings growth.
+At the same time, a trade skill can be acquired in less than six months with a fraction of that cost.
+Very minimal difference in the median salary of a vocational school vs. college – According National Center for Educational Statistics, trade school jobs has a median annual salary of $35,720.
+In contrast, the salary for a 4-year bachelor’s degree holder is roughly $46,000, and this doesn’t factor in long-term earnings growth.

-Programs such as welding aim to focus on hands-on experience and companies/industries like to hire from a trade school that focuses on training the students on not the theoretical but practical hands-on as well.
+Programs such as welding aim to focus on hands-on experience.
+Companies/industries like to hire from a trade school that focuses on training the students in theoretical but practical hands-on.

-The manufacturing, infrastructure, and healthcare fields are expected to grow in the future—and those jobs likely won’t require a generic degree.

-Well, the generation today, just doesn’t care what anyone thinks and gone are those when parents were questioned if all is good if the student chose a vocational school over a college.
-More and more students themselves are understanding the situation and taking calculated decisions choosing vocational trade schools over traditional colleges
+The manufacturing, infrastructure, and expectations in healthcare fields are to grow in the future—and those jobs likely won’t require a generic degree.
+Today’s generation doesn’t care what anyone thinks, and gone are those when parents were questioned if all was good if the student chose a vocational school over a college.
+Instead, more and more students understand the situation and make calculated decisions they are choosing are trade schools better than college.